pivotal/docs-tap/scc/workload-reference.hbs.md

 ## Parameters

 The OOTB templates are configured with parameters from the supply chain or workload.
-Read about Cartographer parameters, including precedence rules, in [Parameters](https://cartographer.sh/docs/v0.6.0/templating/#parameters) in the Cartographer documentation.
+For information about Cartographer parameters, including precedence rules, see [Parameters](https://cartographer.sh/docs/v0.6.0/templating/#parameters) in the Cartographer documentation.

 What parameters are relevant depends on the supply chain selecting the workload, for two reasons: